Lauvie/toto/README.md

 # README
 ## For script run_analysis

-The run analysis script uses the following files:
+The run analysis script uses the following files which should be downloaded before runing the script:

 - 'features_info.txt': Shows information about the variables used on the feature vector.
 - 'features.txt': List of all features.